GSGBen/gns3-bgp-frr/README.md

 ## Misc notes

 * Thought I was losing my mind before I found this: FRR 7.4+ requirements have changed for BGP.
-  * You have to define an out filter to send routes and an in filter to receive them (I knew this one)
+  * You have to define an out filter to send routes and an in filter to receive them (I knew this one),
   * But ALSO now set [`no bgp network import-check`](https://docs.frrouting.org/en/latest/bgp.html#clicmd-bgp-network-import-check) to allow advertising routes that aren't in the local routing table (I assumed it was still the original behaviour).
 What threw me is that `show ip bgp all` on the local router still listed the routes.
 * Debugging FRR: